jameseh96/cbnt/docs/tests.rst

 Running a Local Server
 ----------------------

-It is useful to set up a local LNT server to view the results of tests, either for personal use or to preview results before submitting them to a public server.
+It is useful to set up a local CBNT server to view the results of tests, either for personal use or to preview results before submitting them to a public server.
 To set up a one-off server for testing::